Australian Mobile Laundry Trailers

 The 1960’s and 70’s

-In the 1960’s 1st Composite Ordnance Company (1 Comp Ord Coy), RNZAOC had two dedicated platoons for Laundry and Bath services;
+In the 1960s, the 1st Composite Ordnance Company (1 Comp Ord Coy) of the RNZAOC included two specialised platoons for Laundry and Bath services: 5 (Laundry) Platoon and 6 (Bath) Platoon.

 Laundry unit, single, trailer mounted.
 M-532